sofyansitorus/WooGoSend/README.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-WooCommerce per kilometer shipping rates calculator for GoSend courier from Go-Jek Indonesia.
+WooCommerce per kilometer shipping rates calculator for GoSend Go-Jek Indonesia courier.

 == Description ==
-WooCommerce per kilometer shipping rates calculator for GoSend courier from Go-Jek Indonesia.
+WooCommerce per kilometer shipping rates calculator for GoSend Go-Jek Indonesia courier.

 Please note that this plugin is not using official Gojek Indonesia API.
 This plugin just estimate the distance matrix using using Google Maps Distance Matrix API and then calculating the cost using the rates defined in the settings.